voicifydevs/voicify-dotnet-cms-sdk/README.md

 java -jar swagger-codegen-cli.jar generate -i http://cms.voicify.com/swagger/v1/swagger.json -l csharp -c ../csharp-options.json -Dapis -DsupportingFiles -DmodelTests=false -o ../../src/Voicify.Sdk.Cms/Voicify.Sdk.Cms/Generated
 ```

-Then find and replace the expected models namespace everywhere.

-Find: using Voicify.Sdk.Cms.Model;
-Replace with: using Voicify.Sdk.Core.Models.Model;

-Then do any other replacements or fixes required in order to fix the build

 ## Generate Tests from Swagger